Aeldrion/Iris/README.md

 ### Raycasting

 The data pack solves simple linear equations to figure out which tile it hits next (ray/plane intersections), instead of progressing by a fixed length at every iteration like most raycasting functions do.
 Upon hitting a block other than air (or an entity, if `TargetEntities` is true), it gets its shape as a list of axis-aligned bounding boxes (AABB) and checks which faces it hits.
 For every AABB, there are three surfaces to check, and the three others (back-faces) are culled.

+### Getting the hitbox of a block

 Block hitbox information is pulled from [ArticData](https://github.com/Articdive/ArticData).
+Blocks with the same set of block state properties and corresponding hitboxes are grouped together in block tags.
+Iris also accounts for the random horizontal offset on the hitbox of a few blocks, namely flowers, bamboo, and mangrove propagules.